EdKong/3.2_centrality/README.md

 Note:       Outputs a csv. with normalized centrality and betweenness for each gene as columns (Genes identified by their DIP identifiers in each case)

+For more about the MI TAB 2.5 file format, see [here](https://code.google.com/archive/p/psimi/wikis/PsimiTabFormat.wiki)